smartsheet-platform/bulk-user-add/README.md

 ###Config variables

-The script contains several configuration variables that must be set:
+In bulk-user-add.rb, set the following config variables:

-* SS_TOKEN - Smartsheet API access token belonging to an account administrator.
+* SS_TOKEN - Smartsheet API access token that belongs to an account administrator.
 See the [Smartsheet API docs](http://smartsheet.com/developers) for help on how to generate acess tokens.

-* CSV_FILE - name of the user input list you have created.
+* CSV_FILE - name of the file containing the list of users to be created.

-* EMAIL_DOMAINS - zero or more email domains controlled by your organization.
+* EMAIL_DOMAINS - zero or more email domains.
+If user's email address matches any of the domains, this utility will try to add the user to the organization, otherwise it will skip the user, print an error message and move on.
 See the detailed discussion of EMAIL_DOMAINS below.

+###Email domains

 By default, Smartsheet has an opt-in account membership model - users cannot be added to a Smartsheet account without their explicit consent.
 This means that when you attempt to add a user to your account, an email invitation is sent to the user's email address asking him/her to join.

+Organizations that can prove their domain ownership via our domain validation process can bypass the invitation and user acceptance step, and add users without them getting notified or requiring them to take any action.

+To add users to your Smartsheet account and bypass the invitation step:

-Let's say that you own example.com, and you want to provision Smartsheet logins for 10k members of example.com seamlessly - without requiring them to take an action.
-Contact your Smartsheet account representative to add a domain record to your account - be prepared to provide proof of domain ownership.
-Once the domain record is in place, add the domain to the EMAIL_DOMAINS list, and the members of example.com can be seamlessly provisioned via this utility.
+* contact your Smartsheet account representative to add a domain record to your account - be prepared to provide proof of domain ownership

-There are several exception to this rule when an attempt to add a user will fail.
-In these scenarios the utility will print a meaninful error message and will continue to execute through the rest of the user list:

-* You are attempting to add the user as a licensed sheet creator, and you have already exhausted the number of licensed allotted for your account
-* You are attempting to add the user as a regular member (rather than a licensed sheet creator), and the user already owns one or more sheets - in that case, the user must be added as a licensed sheet creator
-* The user is already a member of your account
-* The user does not match any of your registered email domains
-* The user is an existing Smartsheet user and belongs to another trial account
-* The user is an existing Smartsheet user and belongs to another paid account
+* once the domain record is in place, add the domain to the EMAIL_DOMAINS list

+If you want to follow the standard user invitation and acceptance flow, don't worry about registering your domains with Smartsheet, and simply add them to EMAIL_DOMAINS list.

 Usage